 The British Security Industry Association is the trade association for the private security industry in the UK.
-Our members provide over 70% of UK security products and services and adhere to strict quality standards. ■ the British Security Industry Association (BSIA) www.bsia.co.uk
+Our members provide over 70% of UK security products and services and adhere to strict quality standards. ■

 For more information, visit the BSIA's website at www.bsia.co.uk.